mnadeem/spring3-rest/README.md

 # Client Side MVC and Spring 3 Rest

-This example is intended to demonstrate things in two ares
+This example is intended to demonstrate things in two ares, this idea is to have clear separation between client side and server side at the same time allow seam less integration between them

 #### Client Side Technologies